frostinassiky/denoiseloc/README.md

 [Juan-Manuel Pérez-Rúa](https://scholar.google.com/citations?user=Vbvimu4AAAAJ&hl=es),
 [Bernard Ghanem](https://www.bernardghanem.com/)

-This repo host the original code of our DenoiseLoc work, along with a copy of QVHighlights dataset for moment retrieval and highlight detections.
+This repo hosts the original code of our DenoiseLoc work, along with a copy of the QVHighlights dataset for moment retrieval and highlight detections.
 DenoiseLoc is an encoder-decoder model to tackle the video activity localization problem from a denoising perspective.
 During training, a set of action spans is randomly generated from the ground truth with a controlled noise scale.
 The inference reverses this process by boundary denoising, allowing the localizer to predict activities with precise boundaries and resulting in faster convergence speed.
-This code works for QV-Highlights dataset, where we observe a gain of +12.36% average mAP over the baseline.
+This code works for the QV-Highlights dataset, where we observe a gain of +12.36% average mAP over the baseline.

-The code is developed on top of [Moment-DETR](https://github.com/jayleicn/moment_detr), we keep minimal changes for simplicity but make necessary adaption for clarity.
+The code is developed on top of [Moment-DETR](https://github.com/jayleicn/moment_detr).
+We keep minimal changes for simplicity but make necessary adaptions for clarity.
 We keep the official data and evaluation tools in folders `data` and `standalone_eval`, respectively.

 ![teaser](./teaser.jpg)